Planning for later life is something that most of us put off for as long as possible.

 We all tend to think of ourselves as immortal.
 In addition, loved ones do not want to think about our ageing, much less talk about it.
 However, by both not telling people how we wish to be treated or planning how we might afford it leaves many of us in a state of uncertainty and worry at a time when we need to be supported most.

-Richard Bates of Cognitive Law specialises in giving advice in relation to all aspects of late life planning for our clients across Sussex and beyond.
+Our later life solicitors specialise in giving advice in relation to all aspects of late life planning for our clients across the South and beyond.

-Richard assists with making, sometimes urgent, arrangements for the transition from independent to assisted living.
+Our later life team assist with making, sometimes urgent, arrangements for the transition from independent to assisted living.
 Usually, this is as a result of a client’s hospital discharge or their coming to terms with the fact that they are struggling to live happily or safely on their own.
-Richard can assist in the process of discharge planning from hospital, engage with care professionals to advise on the next steps and can even assist in finding a suitable placement in residential accommodation or arrange care at home, whether domiciliary or ‘live-in’.
+We can assist in the process of discharge planning from hospital, engage with care professionals to advise on the next steps and can even assist in finding a suitable placement in residential accommodation or arrange care at home, whether domiciliary or ‘live-in’.

 For those arranging their own care or are already in a care environment, we can advise on your care providers’ contract for services to give you peace of mind in respect of your contractual rights.

 Family members often live miles away and are concerned about how well their loved one is being looked after, especially when they have been placed in residential accommodation.
 We can arrange a monitoring program, including unannounced ‘spot checks’ to make sure that the standard of service is as expected.
 We can advise you on the next steps if there is a concern and, indeed, work with the care provider, if that’s the preferred approach.

 The two most important considerations relate to a client’s needs and their finances.
 We advise clients with regard to the cost of care and can help guide them in relation to self-funding, local authority contributions and NHS Funded Continuing Care.
 For more information see Care Funding.